-1.2.1 This standard consists of requirements which are industry specific and is intended to be applicable to such organisations, regardless of type, size, products, goods and/ or cargo being transported.
+1.2.1 This standard consists of requirements which are industry specific and is intended to be applicable to such organisations, regardless of type, size, products, goods and/ or goods being handled and managed.
 It specifies the framework for an organisation to establish a supply chain management system based on halal requirements in meeting customer and applicable regulatory requirements.